-5.Availability of suitable alternatives

-While for some uses in the short term there may not to be suitable alternatives, the authorisation title of REACH gives a long term incentive to find them and deploy them when these alternatives are technically and economically feasible while enabling continued use where that is justified.
-Information on (lack of) availability of alternatives as well as on relevant research and development efforts are taken into account in the application and authorisation decision making phase.

-6.Socioeconomic benefits of continued use Information about societal and economic benefits associated with a use is important in the application and authorisation decision making phase.
-In case risks are not demonstrated to be adequately controlled by an applicant or the authorisation can only be granted via the socio-economic route, the Socio-economic Analysis Committee compares the impacts to human health and/or the environment arising from the use of the substance with the benefits of the continued use.
-This is done when developing an opinion whether to grant an authorisation.

-7.Burden for industry and potential competitive disadvantage

-Although subjecting the substance to authorisation may have an impact on individual companies in their capacity as manufacturers, importers, suppliers and/or users of the substance, these companies are generally not disadvantaged by this measure as it has the same impact on all other suppliers/users of the substance in the EU market, e.g. no matter whether a supplier is located outside or inside the EU.
+- 4.Control of risks ECHA considers that an assessment of the level of control or the level of exposure is not appropriate during the recommendation phase since it would shift the burden of proof back to authorities.
+Should a substance be included in the authorisation list, such an assessment of exposure will be carried out by applicants for the uses they apply for as part of their authorisation application.
+The Risk Assessment Committee will assess the appropriateness and effectiveness of the risk management measures as described in the application.
+There is also a possibility to specify in the authorisation decision further conditions, including monitoring requirements.
+This provides an additional level of scrutiny of the appropriateness of the control measures compared to the registration and downstream user obligations. - 5.Availability of suitable alternatives while for some uses in the short term there may not to be suitable alternatives, the authorisation title of REACH gives a long term incentive to find them and deploy them when these alternatives are technically and economically feasible while enabling continued use where that is justified.
+Information on (lack of) availability of alternatives as well as on relevant research and development efforts are taken into account in the application and authorisation decision making phase. - 6.Socio-Information about societal and economic benefits associated with a use is important in the application and authorisation decision making phase.
+In case risks are not demonstrated to be adequately controlled by an applicant or benefits of continued use the impacts to human health and/or the environment arising from the use of the substance with the benefits of the continued use.
+This is done when developing an opinion whether to grant an authorisation. - 7.Burden for industry and potential competitive disadvantage Although subjecting the substance to authorisation may have an impact on individual companies in their capacity as manufacturers, importers, suppliers and/or users of the substance, these companies are generally not disadvantaged by this measure as it has the same impact on all other suppliers/users of the substance in the EU market, e.g. no matter whether a supplier is located outside or inside the EU.
 To the extent the substance may be present in imported articles, ECHA shall investigate after the sunset date if this poses a risk which is not adequately controlled.
 In that case it shall propose a restriction on these articles as per Article 69(2) of the REACH Regulation.